Digizuite/js-sdk/docs/10-lock-control.md

 The parameter ```asset``` is required and it is expected to be an instance of ```Asset```.

 The parameter ```note``` is optional.

+The parameter ```duration``` is optional and it represents, if provided, the number of seconds the asset should be locked.
+If present, it is expected to an a positive integer.

 ## Unlock an asset